mongodb/mongodbatlas-cloudformation-resources/cdk/cdk-resources/global-cluster-config/test/README.md

 ## Prerequisites
 ### Resources needed to run the manual QA
-This resource is created as part of `cfn-testing-helper.sh`
+These resources are created as part of `cfn-testing-helper.sh`
 - Atlas Project
 - Atlas Cluster (at least M30)